What is Adenomyosis?

 Diagnosis of Adenomyosis

-To arrive at an accurate diagnosis, your doctor will first review your medical history and perform a thorough pelvic and physical exam.
-Many women with adenomyosis will likely have a swollen or tender uterus during the pelvic exam.
+To arrive at an accurate diagnosis, your doctor will first review your medical history and symptoms.
+Many women with adenomyosis will likely have a swollen or tender uterus during a pelvic exam.
 To confirm the diagnosis, your doctor may also order further tests, such as:

 - Magnetic resonance imaging (MRI): An MRI scan is ordered to obtain high-resolution images to visualize the inner muscles of the uterus.

-- Ultrasound: An ultrasound can assist in diagnosing the condition as well as rule out the possibility of tumours in the uterus.
+- Ultrasound: An ultrasound can assist in diagnosing the condition.

 - Endometrial biopsy: A small sample of the endometrial tissue in the uterus is taken for testing under a microscope to rule out other causes with similar symptoms.